Boardwalk Hall: Other sporting events

-In addition to the two WrestleMania events, many other WWE shows have been held with both WWE Raw and WWE SmackDown taking place.

 The PBR hosted a Built Ford Tough Series bull riding event at Boardwalk Hall during the 2003 and 2018 seasons.

 The New Jersey State Interscholastic Athletic Association uses the hall to host the annual individual state wrestling tournament.

-The Ultimate Fighting Championship has held four events in the hall, UFC 41: Onslaught in 2003, UFC 50: The War of '04 in 2004, UFC 53: Heavy Hitters in 2005, and most recently UFC Fight Night: Barboza vs. Lee in 2018.
+The Ultimate Fighting Championship has held five events in the hall, UFC 41: Onslaught in 2003, UFC 50: The War of '04 in 2004, UFC 53: Heavy Hitters in 2005, UFC Fight Night: Barboza vs. Lee in 2018, and most recently UFC on ESPN: Blanchfield vs. Fiorot in 2024.

 The 2005 edition of the Skate America figure skating competition was held at Boardwalk Hall.

 Midget car racing events have been held at the Boardwalk Hall since 1938.
 Since 2003 it hosts the Atlantic City Indoor Races, a round of the Indoor Auto Racing Championship Series.